Tableau is available in 2 versions

 Step 3) It will redirect to the page where you need to enter your email id and click on “DOWNLOAD FREE TRIAL” button.

-Step 4) This will start downloading the .exe file for Windows by default, and you can see the downloading process in the bottom left corner of the website.
+Step 4) This will start downloading tableau latest version.
+An .exe file for Windows is downloaded, and you can see the downloading process in the bottom left corner of the website.

 Step 5) Open the downloaded file.
 Check in to accept the terms and conditions and click on “Install” button.